Council on Pediatric Subspecialties (CoPS) - Pediatric Subspecialties Descriptions

 For those interested in a pediatrics fellowship, there are many sources to find out the information you need.
 One of the first places to look for any fellowship is via the National Residency Matching Program or FREIDA Online®.
-Also, many pediatric hospitals have their own residency and fellowship Web sites, and more specific information can be found there.
+Also, many pediatric hospitals have their own residency and fellowship Web sites.

 The Academic Pediatric Association has a list of General Pediatrics Fellowships, in addition to a handful of other fellowships, on their Residents/Fellows Corner of their website.

 The best and fastest source of pediatric cardiology fellowships is located on the American College of Cardiology's Web site, which allows you to search a database of fellowships opportunities.